why Spirit AeroSystems Holdings Inc. [SPR] is a Good Choice for Investors After New Price Target of $39.64

 Sponsored

-Spirit AeroSystems President and Chief Executive Officer Tom Gentile will be joined by Spirit’s Senior Vice President and Chief Financial Officer Mark Suchinski on a conference call presentation to securities analysts about first quarter 2023 results and company outlook at 10 a.m.
-CDT.

-Over the last 12 months, SPR stock dropped by -33.50%.
-The one-year Spirit AeroSystems Holdings Inc. stock forecast points to a potential upside of 25.58.
-The average equity rating for SPR stock is currently 2.40, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $3.16 billion, with 104.60 million shares outstanding and 104.07 million shares in the current float.
-Compared to the average trading volume of 2.42M shares, SPR stock reached a trading volume of 3027900 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 2.48M shares, SPR reached a trading volume of 9505991 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SPR shares is $39.64 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SPR stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.